subhankarc/apiserver-perf-test/README.md

 ```
 This should start the server on 3000 port.

-Open https://localhost:3000 to access it and follow the guide to create charts.
+Open http://localhost:3000 to access it and follow the guide to create charts.

-## Development

 ## Statistics

-### Gardener ApiServer
+### Gardener ApiServer Stats

 #### Data with 100 resources and 5 parallel operations